Returned from Duty

 They flew the DH2 and then SPADs

-His family live at Crooke Hall in 1911
+His family lived at Crooke Hall in 1911

 His family are still there in 1917